MoritzMueller2508/EW_MobileApplicationen/documentation/guidance.md

 ><img align="left" src="PieChart.PNG" width="200">
 ## PieChart
 This user interface shows a PieChart with data for the selected country from:
-- current numbers
+- Confirmed cases
-- death numbers
+- Death cases
-- recovered numbers.
+- Recovered cases.
 With a button you can return to the country details.